QunATCG/scMutrace-tutorial/README.md

 **Contents**

-- Example Projects (Step-by-step demonstrations to help you understand the basics)
+- Example Projects (`QuickStart` folder, Step-by-step demonstrations to help you understand the basics)
 - Application Projects (Practical use cases to apply what you’ve learned)
 - Advanced Functions (Explore extended features and customization options)